 State of Karnataka v.
 Uma Devi (2006) 4 SCC 1

-The problem of prohibiting ambiguous employment was put before the court in this instance.
-The court declined the case, holding that if uncertain employment is outlawed, people who may get hired on a contractual, temporary, or casual basis will get denied an opportunity to work instead of not having a job at all.
+The problem of prohibiting ambiguous employment came to the fore in a litigation in 2006.
+The court declined the case, holding that if uncertain employment is outlawed, people hired on a contractual, temporary, or casual basis will be denied an opportunity to work.

 Such unpredictable or transient work would provide them with some relief.
-The court thus refused to grant permanent status to workers working for a long time.
+The court refused to grant permanent status to workers who have been contractually working for a long time.
 However, the court also emphasised that ‘equal pay for equal work’ is clearly stated in the Directive Principle of State Policy and is part of the principle of equality entrenched in the Indian Constitution.

-Finally, the Contract Labour Act represents a great stride forward in the field of contract labour.
-The Contract Labour Act contains many clauses that protect the status and ensure the welfare of contractual labourers, stopping the exploitation subjected to for many years.
-The Contract Labour Act addressed and gratified their need to protect their rights and welfare measures, which had been unheard of for centuries.
+The Contract Labour Act represents a great stride forward for contract labour.
+The Contract Labour Act contains many clauses that protect the status and ensure the welfare of contractual labourers to halt the exploitation contract labourers have been subjected to for many years.
+The act addressed and gratified the necessity to protect their rights and welfare measures, which had been unheard of for centuries.

 As a result of the Contract Labour Act, contractual labourers now have a voice and a medium to express their grievances.
-The Contract Labour Act has gone a long way from the ancient period of savagery and oppression, granting labourers the right to be human and live like a person, i.e. with dignity.
+The Contract Labour Act has come a long way from savagery and oppression and grants labourers the right to dignity.